List of DC Comics characters: S: Thaddeus Sivana Jr. in other media

-Skorpio

-Skorpio is a character appearing in American comic books published by DC Comics.

-Dennis Ellis was a Garden State Medical Center resident who was recruited by Arthur Villain to serve as his bodyguard.
-He was given an outfit and some weaponry to do Arthur's bidding which led to his first encounter with Steel.

-Stretch Skinner

-Hiram "Stretch" Skinner is a character appearing in American comic books published by DC Comics.

-Hiram "Stretch" Skinner is a novice private eye detective who is unnaturally tall and thin.
-He would become the sidekick of Wildcat.

 Skeeter

 Skeeter (Ellie Mae Skaggs) is a character appearing in American comic books published by DC Comics.

 Skeeter was a girl turned into vampire in 1865.
 As vampire she has superhuman strength and speed, psychic powers and the ability to transform into a more monstrous form.

+Stretch Skinner

+Hiram "Stretch" Skinner is a character appearing in comic books published by DC Comics.

+Stretch Skinner is a novice private eye detective who is unnaturally tall and thin.
+He would become the sidekick of Wildcat.

+Skorpio

+Skorpio (Dennis Ellis) was a Garden State Medical Center resident who was recruited by Arthur Villain to serve as his bodyguard.
+He was given an outfit and some weaponry to do Arthur's bidding which led to his first encounter with Steel.

 Skyhook

 Skyhook (Aleister Hook) is a character appearing in American comic books published by DC Comics.
 He first appeared in Superman (vol. 2) #15 and was created by John Byrne.

 Hook is a century old physician turned criminal based in London who uses children to commit crimes.
 He was turned into a winged demon by Blaze.